aomop/MacroIBI/FIELD_AND_APP_GUIDE.md

     - All taxa must be identified at least to the Family level, Genus ideally, and Species if possible.
     - Designate one person to handle data entry; all other team members should relay counts to them.
     - It can be helpful to designate people to pre-sort the samples; group organisms together into visually similar groups.
 This allows the identifiers to quickly ID many organisms.
+    - If the sample cannot be fully processed in one sitting or should otherwise remain preserved, water should not be used at any point during this process.
 4. **Enter Data** Periodically relay taxa counts to the data handler so they can enter the taxa and counts into the app.
     - If samples have been combined, all counts can be entered into the "Dipnet 1" box
     - See section 7 for more details on using the app.